imkevinkuo/tjhsst/README.md

 Uses system time as a seed to generate trees in a grid.
 Several trials are conducted with varying "tree densities", and the program calculates the density with the longest normalized burnout time (# of iterations until burnout, divided by grid size).

 ## sociallinks
-This Python script simulates two ways of making connections.
+This Python script simulates two ways of making connections and plots the distribution of # of connections each person has.
 Group one starts with a given population and draws random links between everyone.
 The plot is given by graphrand.jpg.
 <img src="https://raw.githubusercontent.com/imkevinkuo/tjhsst/master/sociallinks//graphrand.jpg" width="50%">
 Group two starts with a small number of people (a "popular group") who all know each other.
 We iteratively add new members to the society and give each new member a few social links.
 The resulting graph is shown by graphiter.jpg.